Murders of the Dickason children: Police investigation and legal proceedings

 At 10 pm on 16 September 2021, Police in Timaru responded to a call by neighbours Karen and Brad Cowper, who responded to a distraught Graham.
 At the house, Police found the three dead children and Lauren Dickason, who was hospitalised in stable condition.
 Police were also joined by Graham's work colleague Mark Cvitanich and his wife Cathy, who had responded to Graham's phone call.
 Cvitanich had also called the Police and emergency services.
 Dickason was taken to Timaru Hospital.

 On 17 September, Police interviewed Dickason, who admitted to killing her three children.
 Later that day, Detective Inspector Scott Anderson confirmed that Police had arrested a 40-year-old woman about the deaths of the three dead children.
 Anderson said the children's deaths were an isolated incident and that Police were not seeking anyone else.

 On 18 September, Dickason appeared in the Timaru District Court and was later remanded to a forensic psychiatric ward at Christchurch's Hillmorton Hospital.
 She was later placed in a hospital psychiatric unit.
 At Hillmorton Hospital, she was interviewed by five forensic psychiatrists and psychologists for 53 hours.
 Three of them, Susan Hatters-Friedman, Justin Barry-Walsh and Ghazi Metoui, believed she was severely mentally unwell and could claim a defence based on insanity or infanticide.
-The two others, Erik Monasterio and Simone McLeavey believed that Dickason killed her children out of anger and control, including not wanting to let another woman parent her children if she either died and Graham remarried.
+The two others, Erik Monasterio and Simone McLeavey believed that Dickason killed her children out of anger and control, including not wanting to let another woman parent her children if she died and Graham remarried.

 On 5 October 2021, Dickason's lawyer Kerryn Beaton QC sought an extended remand for her client at Hillmorton hospital.
 Dickason had been scheduled to appear at the Timaru High Court that day but her appearance had been delayed due to an impending mental health assessment.
 On 15 October, Beaton told a court hearing in Christchurch that Dickason would plead not guilty to three charges of murder.
 Dickason was unable to attend the court hearing since she was ill.
 Beaton sought further remand for Dickason to Hillmorton hospital until her next appearance, which was not opposed by Crown prosecutor Andrew McRae.
 A trial date for March 2023 was set in Timaru.